-Figs. 4 and 5 show that luckily none of the goals in this example fell into the Do not proceed region, although some did fall in the Proceed with caution region mainly because of a problem with the project's adequacy.
-Even though this is a small example, it was useful to check that our technique is viable in that it is not too time-consuming for the experts.
+Figure 4 and Figure 5 show that luckily none of the goals in this example fell into the Do not proceed region, although some did fall in the Proceed with caution region mainly due to a problems with the project's adequacy.
+Even though this is a small example it was useful to check that our technique is viable in that it is not too time-consuming for the experts.
 This example also showed that the technique is straightforward to apply, that the calculations can be automated and that the results agree with intuitive assessments.